UN Security Council reform – mission impossible?

 The phrase “other matters” embraces abolishing the veto – and none of the veto-wielders have shown any willingness to give up theirs, no matter how encouraging they may sound about reform.

-Watching the carnage in Ukraine has prompted academic and pundits to debate whether it is possible to expel a country as flagrantly violating the UN charter as Russia.
+Watching the carnage in Ukraine has prompted academics and pundits to debate whether it is possible to expel a country as flagrantly violating the UN charter as Russia.

 The short answer is no. The international leaders who set up “the body frozen in amber” did not include a mechanism for a member’s expulsion.
 Theoretically, it would be possible if the Security Council recommended Russia’s removal and then put that to all member nations.